 The report goes on to explain why this fertilizer is six times more expensive in Kenya than in Europe, ‘These high prices can be attributed to the removal of subsidies, high transaction costs, poor infrastructure, and poor market development, inadequate access to foreign exchange and credit facilities, transportation costs and lack of training to promote and utilize fertilizers.’

-To put this explanation in street talk, “urea fertilizer costs an arm and a leg in Kenya because the government doesn’t subsidize it as much as the European governments; because the roads in the rural parts are generally lousy; because banks don’t generally welcome small-scale farmers with open arms and because these farmers remain pretty much unclear about the answer to this question – ‘how exactly is urea good for their farms and when should they apply it?”
+To put this explanation in street talk, “urea fertilizer costs an arm and a leg in Kenya because the government doesn’t subsidize it as much as the European governments; because the roads in the rural parts are generally lousy; because banks often don’t welcome small-scale farmers with open arms and because these farmers remain pretty much unclear about the answer to this question – ‘how exactly is urea good for my farm and when should I apply it?”

 I had planned to use this high cost of urea to lash out against both the global and national geo-politics that consign farmers in western Kenya and across the country to expensive fertilizer that eats into their earnings.
 But then I saw a silver lining in this cloud.
 This silver lining is right beneath the noses of these farmers – organic farming.
 You see, organic farming doesn’t need industrial chemicals like urea and instead uses easily available compost manure and biological pest control.

-In 2014, the Kenya Agricultural and Livestock Research Organisation (KALRO) undertook a study that brought to the fore the follies of fertilizer.
-KALRO’s report found that the widespread use of Diammonium Phosphate (DAP) fertilisers had increased soil acidity in Trans-Nzoia and Uasin-Gishu, two of Kenya’s critical grain baskets.
-In this regard, the very fertilizer that was supposed to increase yield had instead landed lethal blows on that yield.
+In 2014, the Kenya Agricultural and Livestock Research Organisation (KARLO) undertook a study that brought to the fore the follies of fertilizer.
+KARLO’s report found that the widespread use of Diammonium Phosphate (DAP) fertilisers had increased soil acidity in Trans-Nzoia and Uasin-Gishu, two of Kenya’s critical grain baskets.
+In this regard, the very fertilizer that was supposed to increase yield had had instead landed lethal blows on that yield.